shikhir-arora/karma-simple/README.md

 ## Support

-You can reach me `vlexar#5320` on my Discord server: https://discord.io/joinec or open a GitHub issue: https://github.com/shikhir-arora/karma-simple/issues
+You can reach me `vlexar#5320` (User ID: `243902693666455553`) pretty easily on my Discord server: https://discord.io/joinec or feel free to always open a GitHub issue: https://github.com/shikhir-arora/karma-simple/issues or pull-request a reason permits!

+---

+### License

+This project is under [The Unlicense](https://raw.githubusercontent.com/shikhir-arora/karma-simple/master/LICENSE) and we give full freeodom to anyone who wishes to use this little bot!
+You are not obligated to link back to this repo in any way.